Skip to content

 Key files and folders in the structure are:

-• deploy.yml: NPL deployment target configurations
+• deploy.yml: NPL deployment target configurations, required when using the npl deploy CLI command

 Exploring the code